 Given a sequence of surveillance video frames, we often need to identify activities that stand out from the background.
-If we stack the video frames as columns of a matrix Y, then the low-rank component L_o represents the stationary background and the sparse component S_o captures the moving objects in the foreground.
-However, since each image frame may have thousands or millions of pixels and each video fragment may contain hundreds or thousands of frames, it would be only possible to decompose Y this way if we have a truly scalable solution to this problem.
-The method developed in this chapter will enable us to achieve this goal, as we will later see in an example shown in Figure 5.3.
+If we stack the video frames as columns of a matrix Y, then the low-rank component $L_o$ represents the stationary background and the sparse component $S_o$ captures the moving objects in the foreground.
+However, since each image frame may have thousands or millions of pixels and each video fragment may contain hundreds or thousands of frames, it would be

-2 For more evidence on the complexity of the planted clique problem around $n_o = \Theta(\sqrt{n})$, one may refer to the work of [22].
-The more recent work of [23] has further revealed the important role of the planted clique problem in characterizing computational hardness taxonomy among various statistical inference problems regarding low-dimensional models in high-dimensional spaces.
+&lt;sup>1 For more evidence on the complexity of the planted clique problem around $n_o = \Theta(\sqrt{n})$ , one may refer to the work of [GZ19].
+The more recent work of [BB20] has further revealed the important role of the planted clique problem in characterizing computational hardness taxonomy among various statistical inference problems regarding low-dimensional models in high-dimensional spaces.